wagento/sms-notifications/README.md

 The settings can configured in the Admin panel at `Stores > Settings > Configuration > General > SMS Notifications`.
-For detailed descriptions of the available options, please refer to the [User Guide][3].
+For detailed descriptions of the available options, please refer to the [User Guide].

 ## Support

-If you experience any issues or errors while using the extension, please open a ticket by sending an e-mail to [support@wagento.com][10].
+If you experience any issues or errors while using the extension, please open a ticket by sending an e-mail to [support@wagento.com][Support].
 Be sure to include your domain, PHP version, Magento version, a detailed description of the problem including steps to reproduce it, and any other relevant information.
 We do our best to respond to all legitimate inquires within 48 business hours.